logikum/md-doc-site/contents/1.0/documentation/components/locales.md

 }
 ```

-The locale files can placed in subdirectories as well.
-In that case the values
+The locale files can be placed in subdirectories as well.
+In that case the
-of the 'rivers/default.json' files can be gotten using the directory name:
+values of the 'rivers/default.json' files can be gotten using the directory
+name:

  ```javascript
 function control( ctx ) {